-Recommendation R3 Health boards, working with GP practices, have been developing new ways to identify individuals most at risk of unplanned admission.
+- R3 Health boards, working with GP practices, have been developing new ways to identify individuals most at risk of unplanned admission.
 PRISM is one such tool to help with this process but its evaluation and wider roll-out has not yet happened.
-It is important that there is a systematic approach to risk stratification across Wales and we recommend that the Welsh Government, working with NWIS and health boards: Evaluate the relative success of the different approaches to risk stratification currently being used and agree a mechanism to share good practice.
-Expedite the evaluation of PRISM; and • Agree an all-Wales set of requirement for information governance in relation to storing and sharing information obtained from risk stratification.
-WG Response Accept in part The Welsh Government has no plans to mandate the use of the risk stratification tool known as PRISM over other tools.
+It is important that there is a systematic approach to risk stratification across Wales and we recommend that the Welsh Government, working with NWIS and health boards: - Evaluate the relative success of the different approaches to risk stratification currently being used and agree a mechanism to share good practice. - Expedite the evaluation of PRISM; and - Agree an all-Wales set of requirement for information governance in relation to storing and sharing information obtained from risk stratification.

+Accept in part

+The Welsh Government has no plans to mandate the use of the risk stratification tool known as PRISM over other tools.
 The evaluation of PRISM is independent and it is not appropriate for the Welsh Government to attempt to influence the timing of this.
 Officials will, however, discuss with Health Boards the need for a nationally led evaluation of the relative success of the different approaches to risk stratification currently being used and how best to share good practices.

 Nearly 60 organisations are signed up to the Wales Accord, which provides an information sharing framework for organisations directly concerned with the health, education, safety, crime prevention and social well being of people in Wales.
-In particular, it concerns those
+In particular, it concerns those organisations that hold information about individuals and who may consider it appropriate or necessary to share that information with others in a lawful and intelligent way.
+Further work is now in the planning stage to look at the practical aspects of information sharing using integrated care systems.

-Recommendation 4 The 2013-14 GMS contract requires GPs to identify the proportion of their patients most at risk of an unplanned contact with services and who would benefit from review and active management.
-We recommend that: Health Boards work with clusters of GP practices to agree mechanisms for sharing anonymised information on the needs of patients identified as most at risk of an unplanned contact in order to identify gaps in service provision and strengthen service planning and monitoring.
-Health Boards regularly publicise the range of community services available and how these can be accessed to help GPs actively manage patients with chronic conditions more effectively in the community and how to avoid unnecessary hospital referrals or admissions and to facilitate timely hospital discharge.
-WG Response Accept To date, GP cluster analyses have focussed on the identification of common issues arising from the delivery of care to patients at most risk of hospital admission to inform the development of locals services to meet people's needs more appropriately closer to home.
+- R4 The 2013-14 GMS contract requires GPs to identify the proportion of their patients most at risk of an unplanned contact with services and who would benefit from review and active management.
+We recommend that: - Health Boards work with clusters of GP practices to agree mechanisms for sharing anonymised information on the needs of patients identified as most at risk of an unplanned contact in order to identify gaps in service provision and strengthen service planning and monitoring. - Health Boards regularly publicise the range of community services available and how these can be accessed to help GPs actively manage patients with chronic conditions more effectively in the community and how to avoid unnecessary hospital referrals or admissions and to facilitate timely hospital discharge.

+To date, GP cluster analyses have focussed on the identification of common issues arising from the delivery of care to patients at most risk of hospital admission to inform the development of locals services to meet people's needs more appropriately closer to home.
 This work will be built on further through the GP cluster service development plans being prepared for September 2014.